On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Unbiased Truncation of Infinite Sums: Russian Roulette

 where

-It is interesting to note that $\phi(\nu, \nu', {\boldsymbol\theta}, {\boldsymbol\theta}') $ acts as a multiplicative correction for the Hastings ratio that uses the approximate normalising term $\tilde{\cal Z}({\boldsymbol\theta})$ rather than the actual ${\cal Z}({\boldsymbol\theta})$.
-The required marginal $\pi({\boldsymbol\theta}|{\bf y})$ follows due to the unbiased nature of the estimator.
+It is interesting to note that $\phi(\nu, \nu', {\bolds\theta }, {\bolds\theta}') $ acts as a multiplicative correction for the Hastings ratio that uses the approximate normalising term $\widetilde {\mathcal Z}({\bolds\theta})$ rather than the actual ${\mathcal Z}({\bolds\theta})$.
+The required marginal $\pi({\bolds\theta}|{\mathbf y})$ follows due to the unbiased nature of the estimator.

-The Russian roulette methodology has been used in various places in the literature. \cite{mcleish2011general} and \citet{rhee2012new,glynn2014exact} cleverly use the Russian roulette estimator to `debias' a biased but consistent estimator.
-They define an infinite series, $S = x_0 + \sum_{n = 1}^{\infty} x_n - x_{n-1}$, where $x_{\infty}$ is the quantity we wish to unbiasedly estimate but for which we have available only a consistent sequence of estimators, $(x_n)$.
-Now when we use the Russian roulette technique, we obtain an unbiased estimate of the series, $S = x_{\infty}$, having had only a consistent estimator available.
-For our work this provides an alternative to the geometric or exponential schemes already described; if we have available a consistent estimator of $1/{\cal Z}(\boldsymbol\theta)$ (for example the reciprocal of an importance sample estimate of ${\cal Z}(\boldsymbol\theta)$) then an unbiased estimate can also be directly obtained.
-However, it is not so clear with this method how to reduce the probability of the final estimate being negative.
-Russian roulette is also employed extensively in the modelling of Neutron Scattering in Nuclear Physics and Ray Tracing in Computer Graphics \citep{hendricks1985mcnp,carter1975particle}.
+The Russian Roulette methodology has been used in various places in the literature. \citet{mcleish2011general} and \citet{rhee2012new}, \citet{glynn2014exact} cleverly use the Russian Roulette estimator to ``debias'' a biased but consistent estimator.
+We would like to unbiasedly estimate $X$, for which we have available only a \mbox{sequence} of approximations, $X_i$, with $\mathrm{E}[X_i] \to\mathrm{E}[X]$ as $i\to\infty$.
+Define an infinite series, $S = \mathrm{X_0} + \sum_{n = 1}^{\infty} (X_n - X_{n-1})$; an unbiased estimate of $S$ is an unbiased estimate of $X$, assuming that the estimates are good enough to interchange expectation and summation.
+To achieve a computationally feasible and unbiased estimator of $X$, the Roulette or Poisson truncation schemes can then be applied.
+In the context of our work, this provides an alternative to the geometric or exponential series described above, in which only a consistent estimator is required.
+One drawback to this debiasing scheme for use in pseudo-marginal MCMC is that there is no obvious way to reduce the probability of the final estimate being negative.
+Russian Roulette is also employed extensively in the modelling of Neutron Scattering in Nuclear Physics and Ray Tracing in Computer Graphics (\cite{hendricks1985mcnp}, \cite{carter1975particle}).

 Now that the complete Exact-Approximate MCMC scheme has been detailed, the following section illustrates the methodology on some models that are doubly-intractable, considering the strengths and weaknesses.